bguerout/oleoduc/README.md

 const { oleoduc, readLineByLine, transformData, writeData } = require("oleoduc");
 const { createReadStream } = require("fs");

+// Wait until all lines have been inserted.
-// No need to load all file content into the memory. await oleoduc( createReadStream("/path/to/file"), readLineByLine(),
+// No need to load all content into the memory await oleoduc( createReadStream("/path/to/file"), readLineByLine(),